zogzog/cubicweb/doc/tutorials/advanced/part05_ui-advanced.rst

 .. image:: ../../images/tutos-photowebsite_grey-box.png

-This is because CubicWeb's CSS include some variables which are expanded by values defined in uiprops file.
+This is because CubicWeb's CSS include some variables which are expanded by values defined in :file:`uiprops.py` file.
 In our case we controlled the properties of the CSS `background` property of boxes with CSS class `contextualBoxTitleBg` and `incontextBoxTitleBg`.